 - For normal privacy protection, you don’t need access to many countries.

 Another advantage of VPN is that it also protects you against hackers when you are away from home.
 (You don’t want a key logger to pick up the passwords you type).
-But if you yourself are engaged in serious criminal activity, the web service can hand over your identity to law-enforcement.
+But if you yourself are engaged in serious criminal activity, many VPN services may be willing to hand over your identity to law-enforcement.

-Many repressive regimes consider political opposition “terrorism” and some unnamed countries penalise whistle blowing.
-If you are from or living in such a country you might opt for a VPN service in a country that is not likely to pander to, for instance, the Saudi or Israeli governments.
+Many repressive regimes consider political opposition “terrorism” and some unnamed “Democratic” countries penalise whistle blowing.
+If you are from or living in such a country you might opt for a VPN service in another country, one that is not likely to pander to pressure from the repressive regime or unnamed “Democratic” country.

-You do not need to use a VPN to block cookies and adverts.
+You do not need to use VPN to block cookies and adverts.
 There are other ways of doing that.
-Some browsers do so and there are plugins or “extensions”, such as Ghostery.
+Many browsers do so, and there are additional “plugins” or “extensions” to do so even more fiercely.

 If you use VPN, your browser isn’t a big issue.
 But if you turn off VPN …

-On Android devices I currently recommend Brave.
-For computers, consult e.g. Wired or Digital Trends.
-If you use Firefox, you should at least learn how to fine-tune the browser’s security and privacy settings.
+If you use Firefox, you should take the time to fine-tune the browser’s security and privacy settings.

-Contacts, calendars and email are our weekest point!
+Contacts, calendars and email are our weakest point!

 Oh dear, oh dear.

 There is no way I am going to take my contacts and calendar back to a paper notebook.
 The blessing of having all my devices synchronised cannot be exaggerated.
 But what if I regularly meet with political refugees from, say, Saudi Arabia or with Russian political activists opposed to Putin… Yes, what then?
-If the Saudi or Russian authorities are seriously tracking them, my writing in my calendar that I’ll be having lunch with them at so and so time/place and their phone numbers in my contact list may endanger them, may even endanger me: Am I a Russian / Saudi collaborator?
+If the Saudi or Russian authorities are seriously tracking them, my writing in my calendar that I’ll be having lunch with them at so and so time/place, and their phone numbers in my contact list may endanger them, may even endanger me: Am I a Russian / Saudi collaborator?

 What I need is an email service (and local client) that provides end-to-end encryption and that also stores and synchronises a contact list and a calendar.

 As far as I can judge, only one of the email clients they recommend also provides a contact list and calendar: Tutanota.
 Now, I don’t much like the name, but I do like the look of it.
 The hitch is, of course, that all email sent from this email service gets encrypted.
 So you won’t want to use it to ask your dentist for an appointment.
-But you could use it to communicate with Saudi refugees and with good friends, not to mention if one of them is a married colleague with whom you are having an affair.
-You would, in other words, leave your dentist’s number on your visible contact list and move your shrink to your private list, using only Signal to communicate with him/her.
+But you could use it to communicate with refugees and with close friends, not to mention if one of them is a married colleague with whom you are having an affair.
+You would, in other words, leave your dentist’s number on your visible contact list and suggest to contacts who are privacy-minded to use Tutanota.

 So this is as far as I get without using PGP, which many email clients do allow, but which is a little too cumbersome for most of us – and it still leaves us with an unprotected contact list and calender.